Beginner Lessons

 The Book:

 We teach from a book titled The College of Piping Tutor Book 1, commonly called “The Green Book.”
 They are easily obtainable from the internet.
-You should purchase it as it is so much easier to learn from the printed book vs a monitor, but for your first few lessons, the necessary pages can be downloaded here.
+You should purchase it if possible as it is so much easier to learn from the printed book vs a monitor, but for your first few lessons, the necessary pages can be downloaded here.
 Download and Print them as needed.

 The Practice Chanter:

-Polypenco Plastic, or Wood: Wood can sometimes have a deeper, more resonant and pleasant sound quality but they are more fragile.
-Plastic is easier to clean and the joint where the two halves connect is usually sealed with a rubber o-ring vs waxed thread on wood.
+Wood can sometimes have a deeper, more resonant and pleasant tonal quality but they are more fragile.
+Plastic is easier to clean, has no danger of moisture damage, and the joint where the two halves connect is usually sealed with a rubber o-ring vs waxed thread on wood.

 Length: They range from incredibly small to full length.
 Smaller could be great for a younger student, but the closer in length to an actual pipe chanter you can get, the better.
 A similar length will help your fingers become accustomed to their desired placement more quickly.